Find a Radon Test Kit or Measurement and Mitigation Professional

 - The National Radon Program Services at Kansas State University offers discounted test kits available to purchase online.
 You may complete the test kit order form electronically and print it out to mail or fax in.
 You may download a radon test kit coupon and mail it in.

-- Some home improvement stores/centers sell radon test kits.
-Follow the directions on the packaging for the proper placement of the device and where to send the device after the test to get your reading.
+- Many radon test kits can be found online or in home improvement stores.
+Follow the directions on the packaging for the proper placement of the device and where to send the device after the test to find out your radon level.

 - National Radon Proficiency Program (NRPP) Exit